JohnOMDev/data-engineering-projects/creating_timeseries_etl/README.md

 *   `data`:  The data folder.

 ### The data set structure.
-The data folder contain json file for log data and song data in the following structure.
+The data folder contain json file for sales data and csv for crm data in the following structure.
 *   `crm.csv`
 *   `sales-2019-02-01.json`